 Andrew joined as a community governor in September 2016.
 Having attended Hereford Cathedral School Andrew went on to study engineering at university in Leicester.
 His career began in logistics management and on his return to Hereford some 28 years ago with his young family, Andrew joined Herefordshire Council where for the last 15 years has been in charge of school and college transport and school admissions.
 As a resident of the Whitecross area Andrew believes that his work experience will benefit his local secondary school.

-Alastair was appointed a community governor in May 2017.
+Alistair was appointed as a community governor in May 2017.

 Ruth Hulse (September 2016-2020)